Raymond W. Lessard: Retirement and legacy

-Due to his chronic back problems, Lessard submitted his resignation as bishop of the Diocese of Savannah to Pope Paul II.
+Due to his chronic back problems, Lessard submitted his resignation as bishop of the Diocese of Savannah to Pope John Paul II.
 The pope accepted it on February 7, 1995.
 Lessard then became a professor at St. Vincent de Paul Regional Seminary in Boynton Beach, Florida, where he taught ecclesiology.
 Raymond Lessard died at his home, on January 3, 2016, at St. Vincent de Paul.

 Sex abuse scandal and cover-up

-In October, 2009, the diocese of Savannah paid $4.24 million to settle a lawsuit that alleged Lessard allowed Father Wayland Brown, to practice ministry in the diocese when Lessard knew that Brown was a serial child molester.
+In October, 2009, the Diocese of Savannah paid $4.24 million to settle a lawsuit that alleged Lessard allowed Reverend Wayland Brown to practice ministry in the diocese when Lessard knew that Brown was a serial child molester.